 - Seen It All: Hints of Type 1, as is typical of MIB.
 He also has Type 2's Genre Savviness as he orders his men to let Thor try and lift his hammer, and realized just in time that Destroyer's head opening and glowing is a very bad thing.
 When he calls Black Widow, who's been captured but then subsequently beats the tar out of her captors, his expression is of complete boredom as he listens to the resulting scuffle as if it were hold music.

 - Sharp-Dressed Man: Season 1, Episode 6 of Agents of S.H.I.E.L.D. is the first time he's seen without a suit.
 His suits get progressively sharper as we learn more about him.

 - Shell-Shocked Veteran: His behavior is a little more erratic post-Avengers as seen in Agents of S.H.I.E.L.D..
 Coulson eventually admits this to himself and May, who tells him that dying is going to change someone no matter who they are.
-The series also implies there's a Dark Secret about Coulson's death he's unaware of, so it's unknown how much of his behavior is due to that, and how much is due to this.
+His revival also took a bit of a toll on his sanity and faith in S.H.I.E.L.D.